 An important component of sustainable forestry is nature conservation work.
 With regard to the forms of nature conservation work, Sveaskog has developed its own strategy.
 We work with multiple tools at different scales, ranging from environmental considerations during felling to areas set aside for high conservation value forests and large contiguous landscapes that we call ecoparks.
 Sveaskog works both to preserve high conservation values and to reinforce and recreate conservation values.
 The latter we do through active conservation management measures.
 Sveaskog has already made a big investment in nature conservation by designating ten per cent of the productive forest land area below the tree line as high conservation value forests, and it has also established 37 ecoparks.
 In total, 28 per cent of Sveaskog's forest land is excluded from timber production.
-In 2020, we have, among other things, carried out deciduous forest and grazing habitat restorations, recreated wetlands and removed obstacles to migration in watercourses in order to strengthen and recreate conservation values.

-A large proportion of all Swedish streams and rivers have been cleared for log driving or power extraction.
-This has had a major negative impact on the ecological values in these waters.
-In the Mörrumsån river and its tributaries, we have seen the almost explosive recovery power inherent in ecologically functional restoration.
+Starting controlled forest fires is an important, tried and tested conservation initiative that Sveaskog regularly uses, a management measure that is most appropriate in forest that have naturally burned in the past.
+When pines burn, they get what are known as fire scars on the trunk.
+When the fire scars become resin-soaked, the pines become resistant and can live for a long time.
+When they then die - and either fall to the ground or remain standing - the decay continues for a very long time, which benefits species linked to old dead wood.
+In 2021, fires have been carried out in collaboration with the Swedish Forest Agency and the County Administrative Board, including in the Ejheden Ecopark.

-Sveaskog's total investment for nature conservation during the reporting period amounted to SEK 14,884 thousand, of which SEK 10,330 thousand was financed via green bonds.
+Sveaskog's total investment for nature conservation during the reporting period amounted to SEK 20,244 thousand, of which SEK 11,073 thousand was financed via green bonds.